-NOTE 7 - CAPITAL LEASE PAYABLE
+NOTE 6 - CAPITAL LEASE PAYABLE

 In November 2014, the District acquired a vehicle under a capital lease obligation.
 The capital lease obligation has been recorded in the accompanying financial statements at the present value of future minimum lease payments.
 The cost of the asset acquired under the lease totaled \$55,626 at a 4.423% interest to repaid in 60 monthly payments of \$756.
-As of June 30, 2018 the outstanding principal payable was \$15,243.
-The future minimum lease payments under the capital lease obligations and the net present value of the future minimum lease payments are as follows:
+As of June 30, 2020, the outstanding principal payable was \$0 as the lease was paid off during this fiscal year.